All Episodes

 What is the biggest reason you could articulate right now?

-Why somebody should read this?
+So somebody should read this.

-The reason anyone should read this, no matter What direction they're coming at it from is it has a lot of new things in it.
+The reason anyone should read this, no matter what direction they're coming at it from, is it has a lot of new things in it.

 I think it's obvious from the degree of newness that's involved that it comes from someone who is a genuine mystery.

-But incidentally they can also get it on my website, which my new website address is unknowncountry.com.
+And incidentally, they can also get it on my website, which my new website address is unknowncountry.com.

-They can easily get it there as well.
+And they can easily get it there as well.

-Alright, what's coming up Sunday on Dreamland?
+What's coming up, Sunday on Dreamland?

 Sunday on Dreamland, two things.

-One of the founders, one of the originators of remote viewing.
+Russell Turk, one of the founders, one of the originators of remote viewing.

-And then later we're going to have a guy made a recording of a voice that is so strange.
+And then later we're going to have a guy who made a recording of a voice that is so strange.

 It's been extensively analyzed.

-There's no hoax.
+This is no hoax.

-He doesn't know whether it was a bigfoot or what it was, but we're going to listen to that.
+He doesn't know whether it was a Bigfoot or what it was, but we're going to listen to that.

-He's going to tell us all he knows about it, and it's an incredible story, so it's going to be a lot of fun.
+He's going to tell us all he knows about it.

-All right, listen, thanks for being here, brother.
+Listen, thanks for being here, brother.

-It's been great.
+Elder, it's been great.

 And we will do it again soon, of course.